-- Disk space is relatively free resource, user can ask more to have some reserve (e.g. -l scratch=10gb) - Specify how many physical computer you are going to use (e.g. -1 nodes=1 for one machine) and number of CPU threads on each machine (e.g. -1 nodes=1:ppn=8 for 1 machine with 8 cores or -1 nodes=2:ppn=4 for 2 machines, each with 4 CPU threads) - It use to be necessary to specify correct number of threads for the application (e.g. parallel -j 4) the application sees all CPUs on the machine, but can't use them - If the application consumes less than required, the system temporarily lowers priority for future tasks, if it try to use more, it will be very slowed down - If using more physical machines, ensure correct settings of e.g. MPI
+- Specify how many physical computer(s) you are going to use (e.g. -1 select=1 for one machine) and number of CPU threads on each machine (e.g. -1 select=1:ncpus=8 for 1 machine with 8 cores or -1 select=2:ncpus=4 for 2 machines, each with 4 CPU threads) - It use to be necessary to specify correct number of threads for the application (e.g. parallel -j 4) - the application sees all CPUs on the machine, but can't use them - If the application consumes less than required, the system temporarily lowers priority for future tasks, if it try to use more, it will be very slowed down or killed by the server - If using more physical machines, ensure correct settings of e.g. MPI (see documentation for respective software you are using) - If requesting e-mails (e.g. -m abe to get mail about abort, beginning and exit of the task) and submitting plenty of tasks by some script, it can result in hundreds of mails - receiving mail servers don't like it...